CAE Reading and Use of English Part 8

 52 C. Second sentence of this paragraph says that if the book turns out to be successful, then we are going to be in a ‘glut of writing’ of similar books.
 A glut is an excessive amount of something, much more than is actually required.

-53 D. At the end of the paragraph the previous book by the same author is said to be separated into short parts, whereas his more recent one is much more detailed.
+53 D. At the end of the paragraph, the previous book by the same author is said to be separated into short parts, whereas his more recent one is much more detailed.

 54 B. The middle of the paragraph complains how the argument in the book ‘seems to bounce from place to place’.
 It is also mentioned, that the contents of the book are ‘atomised’, or haven’t got any connection between its elements.

-55 D. The middle of the paragraph focuses on how this book takes a different approach, without promising us to live a trouble-free, happy lives, but instead to change our perception of things.
+55 D. The middle of the paragraph focuses on how this book takes a different approach, without promising us to live trouble-free, happy lives, but instead to change our perception of things.

 56 A. Last but one sentence complains about the book being at times a bit frustrating to read because of its content’s complexity.